pixie-io/docs.px.dev/content/en/01-about-pixie/05-faq.md

 Pixie does not offer alerting.
 However, alerts can be set up using Pixie’s API.
 For example, see the [Slackbot Alert Tutorial](/tutorials/integrations/slackbot-alert/).

 For comprehensive alerting, we recommend integrating with third-party observability tools (such as New Relic’s integration).
+In the future, Pixie's [Plugin System](/reference/plugins/plugin-system) will allow easy integration with other tools to setup alerts using Pixie data.

 ### How do I delete a cluster?